Ama Natura means "She Loves Nature" in Latin

 All of her systems are part of the picture:

-- 200 watts of solar panels coupled with an oversized alternator, efficient inverter and - as soon as they arrive - Firefly carbon-foam batteries that have almost twice the capacity (by discharging 80-100% without any loss of capacity), and that are 40% lighter than typical lead acid batteries.
-This combination allows her to keep all systems functioning for up to 3 nights at anchor without a genset or running the engine;
+200 watts of solar panels coupled with an oversized alternator, efficient inverter and Firefly carbon-foam batteries that have almost twice the capacity and that are 40% lighter than typical lead acid batteries.
+This combination allows her to keep all systems functioning for 7 or more nights at anchor without a genset or running the engine;

 Our All Volunteer Staff